top of page

 David Knight

-David Knight moved to Goudhurst from Tunbridge Wells in 1999, with his wife to raise their two children in the Kent countryside.
+I moved to Goudhurst from Tunbridge Wells in 1999 with my wife, to raise our two children in the Kent countryside.

-He still works locally at the business he founded in 1987 and is committed to providing more effective, independent, representation for our villages at Tunbridge Wells Borough Council, where he was elected Borough Councillor for Goudhurst and Lamberhurst in May 2021.
+I still work locally at the business I founded in 1987, and I am committed to providing more effective, independent representation for the rural villages of Tunbridge Wells, where I was elected Borough Councillor for Goudhurst and Lamberhurst in May 2021.

-He is also the Rural Communities Champion for TWBC and has helped to bring fibre broadband to over 900 household in the area which has changed residents lives, more info here.
+I am also a member of Goudhurst Parish Council, and Chair of the Amenities committee.
+There, I instigated the rollout of fibre broadband to over 900 households in the area which has changed residents lives, more info here.

 David